Approximate Bayesian inference of directed acyclic graphs in biology with flexible priors on edge states: Methods

+To infer the posterior of $\Pr (\boldS | \boldT)$, we will use a prior that assumes all the edges to be independent: $\Pr (\boldS) = \prod_m \Pr (S_i = s_i)$.
+We can construct the prior based on our knowledge or belief on graph sparsity.
+For example, as mentioned in the Introduction, in the yeast genome we expect the prior probability for each direction to be 2.76/6000/2, and that for edge absence to be 1-2.76/6000.
+Once the probabilities for each edge are specified, we can multiply the probabilities of all the edges as in the equation above to obtain the probability of all the edges.
+Although the construction of $\Pr (\boldS)$ treats the edges independently, the posterior probabilities $\Pr (\boldS | \boldT)$ account for the dependence among the edges through the likelihood.
+Such a prior is easy to construct: for example, in biology one can easily find information on the mean number of connections certain genes may have.
+A similar prior has been used in the scanBMA method \citep{young2014}; see Section~\ref{sec:relation}.

-We have developed a Metropolis-Hastings algorithm that proposes changes to edge states.
-The input is the binary adjacency matrix of a candidate graph and the data at the nodes.
+The input of our algorithm is the binary adjacency matrix of a candidate graph and the data at the nodes.
 The candidate graph may be a fully connected graph, where all nodes are connected.
-A more efficient approach is to run a fast graph inference algorithm to produce a candidate graph and use it as the input, even if this graph may contain false edges.
-We will use the graph skeleton as the candidate graph, where the edges are undirected, and the adjacency matrix is therefore symmetric.
+A more efficient approach is to run a fast graph inference algorithm to produce a candidate graph and use it as the input, even if this graph contains false edges.

-At the $t$th iteration, the key steps of the Metropolis-Hastings algorithm are: \setlist{nolistsep} \begin{enumerate}[noitemsep]
+At the $t$th iteration, the key steps of the Metropolis-Hastings-like algorithm are: \begin{enumerate}

 \item Generate a proposal graph $\bold S^\prime_{\scriptstyle (t)}$ from the current graph $\boldS_{(t-1)}$.
 When $t=1$, the current graph is randomly generated from the candidate graph in the input.

 \item Check for and remove directed cycles in $\bold S^\prime_{\scriptstyle (t)}$.